Honorary Associate, Researcher Nursing History Research Unit

 Areas of expertise

-- Karitane mothercraft services in NSW
+- Karitane NSW 1923-2000

-- the history of nurse regulation in New Zealand
+- The history of nurse regulation in New Zealand

-The Nurse in Grey and Scarlet 1941, Exhibition Review, Health and History, 14:1 191-194.
+'The Nurse in Grey and Scarlet: 1941', Exhibition Review, Health and History, 14:1 191-194.

-Karitane in the Twentieth Century, Dictionary of Sydney, http://www.dictionaryofsydney.org/entry/karitane#ref=62994
+'Karitane in the Twentieth Century', Dictionary of Sydney, 2011

-Inside 'inside' lives: inside the medical 'family' of New Zealand's Mental Hospital Service 19171920.
-In Telling lives: essays in biography and history, edited by Catherine Colebourne, Mark Houlahan and Hugh Morrison, 131-149.
+'Inside 'inside' lives: inside the medical 'family' of New Zealand's Mental Hospital Service 1917-1920.'
+In Telling lives: essays in biography and history, eds Colebourne, C, M Houlahan and H Morrison, 131-149.
 Hamilton, New Zealand: Departments of History and Humanities, University of Waikato, 2006.

 Kitten and koala; threads of a normal life for the Australian World War I Sisters, presented at the Australian College of Nursing, Inaugural History Conference, Melbourne, November 2012

 How much do mothers matter?
-The case of the Registered Mothercraft Nurse in New South Wales Australia, presented at Nursing History in a Global Perspective, International Nursing History Conference, Kolding, Denmark, August 2012
+The case of the Registered Mothercraft Nurse in New South Wales Australia, 'Nursing History in a Global Perspective' Conference, Kolding, Denmark, August 2012

-What the ‘new’ social history did to Dr King evaluating Olssen’s "Truby King and the Plunket Society: an analysis of a prescriptive ideology”’ presented at Past Tensions: Reflections on Making History, New Zealand Historical Association Conference Hamilton, New Zealand November 2011
+What the ‘new’ social history did to Dr King evaluating Olssen’s "Truby King and the Plunket Society: an analysis of a prescriptive ideology”’ , presented at Past Tensions: Reflections on Making History, New Zealand Historical Association Conference Hamilton, New Zealand November 2011

-'War is good for babies': how Europe’s World War One shaped mothercraft services in New South Wales, Australia, presented at International Perspectives in the History of Nursing Conference, London, England, September 2010
+'War is good for babies': how Europe’s World War One shaped mothercraft services in New South Wales, Australia, 'International Perspectives in the History of Nursing Conference, London, England, September 2010